mopidy/mopidy-orfradio/README.rst

 Configuration
 =============

-Before starting Mopidy, you must add configuration for Mopidy-ORFRadio to your Mopidy configuration file::
+Before starting Mopidy, you may add configuration for Mopidy-ORFRadio to your Mopidy configuration file::

     [orfradio]

-    # stations to display (defaults to all)
+    # Stations to display
+    #
+    # Default:
     stations =
         oe1
         oe3